Dunedan/mbp-2016-linux/README.md

 echo 0 > /sys/bus/pci/devices/0000\:01\:00.0/d3cold_allowed
 ```

+This command must be executed from root, and ideally on startup, since the file
-Even then resume is incredible slow and takes up to a minute, probably due to
+is rewritten to '1' on startup.
+Even then resume is incredible slow and takes
+up to a minute, probably due to
 additional bugs.

 For the 15" models with additional AMD GPU resume only works when using the